eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xpath/README.md

 	val mytest = transform("XPATH", "/*[name()='PTZStatus']
 									 /*[name()='AbsoluteHigh']
 									 /*[name()='azimuth']
-									 /text()", testXml.toString)
+									 /text()",
+									 Temperature_xml.state.toString )
-	// Full qualified
+	// Fully qualified
 	val mytest = transform("XPATH", "/*[local-name()='PTZStatus'    and namespace-uri()='http://www.hikvision.com/ver20/XMLSchema']
 									 /*[local-name()='AbsoluteHigh' and namespace-uri()='http://www.hikvision.com/ver20/XMLSchema']
 									 /*[local-name()='azimuth'      and namespace-uri()='http://www.hikvision.com/ver20/XMLSchema']
 									 /text()",
-									 Temperature_xml.state.toString)
+									 Temperature_xml.state.toString )

     // post the new value to the Number Item Temperature.postUpdate( newValue ) end
 ```

-Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as value to compare.
+Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as value for compare.

 ## Further Reading